Improving Oral Health For Patients With Alzheimer’s Disease Or Related Disorders (ADRD)

 This phenomenon is especially true for patients with Alzheimer’s, given the wide range of mental and physical problems that inevitably earn the attention of caregivers.
 Failure to provide patients with good oral care has led to an increase in edentulism (tooth loss), denture-related oral mucosal lesions, gingival bleeding, a higher accumulation of plaque and calculus and a decline in salivary gland function (among other symptoms).

 These explicitly oral problems are just the beginning.
-Patients are highly susceptible to seemingly nonrelated issues that begin with poor dental care.
-Any infection, but “especially oral” infections, can cause “high blood sugar, which can then cause a whole host of other problems like kidney failure and pneumonia.”
+Patients are highly susceptible to seemingly non-related issues that begin with poor dental care.
+Any type of infection, but most specifically oral infections, can cause high blood sugar, which can then cause a whole host of other problems like kidney failure and pneumonia.

 Oral neglect is especially prevalent in patients with Alzheimer’s because they are more likely to be living in institutions, financially burdened, have previous instances of oral diseases, swallowing problems and an inability to meet nutritional needs.